Why get involved?

 - View a list of officers and e-mail addresses or request information.
 Many student groups have open membership and accept members throughout the school year.

-- Visit the Student Organization’s Program Coordinator in the Office of Campus Life in DSC 216.
+- Visit the Student Organization’s Program Coordinator in the Student Experience Center in DSC 216.

 - Attend a Student Organization Fair.
 Visit information tables set up and meet representatives from various student organizations.
 These organization fairs are held at the beginning of each semester.